bgruening/docker-galaxy-exome-seq/README.md

 - Clone this repository
 - Move to the current directory
-- Build an image of the docker content with `docker build -t galaxy-exom-seq .`
+- Build an image of the docker content with `docker build -t galaxy-exome-seq .`
-- Run your container with `docker run -d -p 8080:80 galaxy-exom-seq`
+- Run your container with `docker run -d -p 8080:80 galaxy-exome-seq`
 - Access your Galaxy instance via [http://localhost:8080](http://localhost:8080)

 Once you are done with your container, you can stop and deleted it as described